acidburn0zzz/orgs-docs/migrating-a-user-account.md

 You may already have an npm user account that you would now like to use as an Organization.
-This page will teach you how to convert an npm user account to an Organization and explain what to expect to happen to the converted user's packages.
+This page will teach you how to convert an npm user account to an Organization and explain what will happen to the converted user's packages.

 <hr/>

-## What happens when I migrate?
+## What Happens When I Migrate?

-- All of your previous account's packages now belong to an org.
+- All of your previous account's packages now belong to the Org.
-- All of your previous team/org memberships and contirbutor access are assigned to your new personal user account.
+- All of your previous team/Org memberships and contirbutor access are assigned to your new personal user account.
 - You will no longer be able to sign in as the previous account name.
 - You will create a new npm user account.